 The unusual name aims to avoid causing name clashes with the stdlib module string.
-Even with the dot notation, people may try to do things like import string ... from avocado.utils import string avocado.utils.astring.bitlist_to_string(data) Transform from bit list to ASCII string.
+Even with the dot notation, people may try to do things like import string ... from avocado.utils import string

 And not notice until their code starts failing.